 Standard & Poor's

 Wilshire Associates compiles the Wilshire 5000, the broadest-based index of the overall stock market.
 It consists of more than 5,000 stocks of companies of all sizes.
 Wilshire places companies into four categories -- large-cap, mid-cap, small-cap and micro-cap -- based on where their market cap ranks among all the companies in the Wilshire 5000.
 To prevent excessive turnover of the stocks in each category, Wilshire does not continually re-rank the companies.
 As a result, some stocks it calls "small-cap" are bigger than others it calls "large-cap."
-Still, the median market cap in each category -- the point at which half the companies are bigger and half are smaller -- is in line with the S as of late 2012, those companies had market caps ranging from $136 million to $516 billion, with a median of about $6.55 billion.
+Still, the median market cap in each category -- the point at which half the companies are bigger and half are smaller -- is in line with the S&P definitions.
+The Wilshire US Large-Cap Index consists of the top 750 companies; as of late 2012, those companies had market caps ranging from $136 million to $516 billion, with a median of about $6.55 billion.
 The Wilshire US Small-Cap Index (companies 751 through 2,500) had caps ranging from $11.8 million to $3.85 billion, with a median of $525 million.
 And the Wilshire US Mid-Cap Index (companies 500 through 1000 -- completely overlapping the small- and large-cap ranges) had a range of $136 million to about $9.3 billion, with a median of about $2.56 billion.

 - Allison Joyce/Getty Images News/Getty Images